A Tale of Two Canine "Frenemies"

-This Hub is about a funny story involving two dogs and their behavior.
+This story is about two dogs and their behavior.
 Two canine children that belonged to different family members who happened to be spending a weekend at the beach, in Galveston, Texas.
 Pets are family, but like other family members, they don't always get along with each other.
 What you're about to read is a story my sisters and I laugh about often because it brings back lots of good memories.
-Not just of the two dogs we all loved very much who made this memory so special, but also because of a very special weekend we all shared together as a family a little more than ten years ago.
+Not just of the two dogs we all loved very much who made this memory so special, but also because of a very special weekend we all shared together as a family, many years ago in the early 2000s.

-A friend of mine at work owned a house on the beach, in Galveston, Texas, which I arranged to use one weekend.
+A friend of mine at work owned a house on the beach, in Galveston which I arranged to use one weekend.
 So, my sisters and I planned a three-day outing on the beach.
 The group consisted of me, my older sister and her son, and his dog, Sparky; and my younger sister and her dog, Rupert.

-The Galveston Beach Wasn’t Big Enough for the Both of Them!
+The Galveston, Texas, Beach Wasn’t Big Enough for Them!

 We had to travel from the far southwest suburbs of Houston, at least fifty miles, to get to our weekend destination.
 Since we’d be gone several days and a few nights, each of us had a lot of stuff to take along on the trip, so we decided to take two vehicles.
 My youngest sister was Rupert’s owner, and she had driven down from Dallas in her silver Honda CRV.
 I rode to Galveston with her and Rupert.
 My older sister drove her green Honda CRV, and Sparky and my sister’s then 14 year-old son rode with her.
 Anyway, riding in separate vehicles during the trip, each dog’s behavior was fine, because neither one knew the other one was going along with the family.